ShufflerBardOnTheEdge/MemPrO/README.md

 -micelle: (Optional) Builds a micelle around a protein instead of a bilayer.

-PG cell wall related options:

--pgl : (Optional) Number of PG layers to place at -pgl_z.

--pgl_z : (Optional) Z position of PG layer relative to center of periplasmic space.

--cper : (Default 0.4) Percentage of crosslinks.

--lper : (Default 0.1) Percentage of crosslinks that are between layers.

--oper : (Default 1) Percentage change of a monomer linking with a oligomer.
-(Apllied after initial chance for a crosslink to form hence true change is cper\*oper).

--per33 : (Default 0.03) Percentage of crosslinks that are of type 3-3.

--gdist : (Default 0.75,4,8.9,0.25,10,45) Distribution of glycan strand lengths.
-Format as weight 1,standard deviation 1,mean 1,weight 2..., were each triple describes a gaussian.
-The sum of these forms the distribution.
-The default value corresponds to E-coli.

 Protein related options:

 -fudge : (Default 0.3) Fudge factor for allowing lipid-protein overlap